AnthonyAkentiev/ethereum-REP-insurance-multisig/README.md

 ## How to deploy contract

-1. Deploy StandardToken.sol contract or get the adress of existing one.
+1. Deploy StandardToken.sol contract or get the adress of existing one that conforms to ERC20 standard.

 For each 'escrow' operation:

 1. Deploy MultiSig.sol contract.
      For example - lets set **ethDepositMinimum = 0.5** and **tokenDepositMinimum = 100**
 2. User1 should send 0.5 Eth to contract by calling **depositEther** function.